You Ask - I Answer

 Dr. Bledman identifies as a person-centered interpersonal process psychologist who uses multicultural and feminist approaches.
 She uses this approach with clients and therapists under her supervision to focus on their unique experiences and interpretations.

 We do not contract directly with any insurance companies.
 This means your insurance company would not be able to impose any limits on the amount and type of treatment that works best for you!
 We recognize that therapy is expensive!
 We encourage you to consider it an investment in yourself, your mental health and your future.

 Clients pay directly at the time of session by cash, check or credit card.

-I am considered an out-of-network provider.
-As such, if you choose to submit information to your insurance company for reimbursement, I will provide monthly statements directly to you.
+We are out-of-network providers.
+As such, if you choose to submit information to your insurance company for reimbursement, we will provide monthly statements directly to you.

 How long will it take for me to feel better?

 Therapy takes commitment.
 Some concerns require more time and exploration than others.
 Short-term therapy is geared toward managing immediate concerns that are relatively straightforward or time sensitive.
 This may indicate a need for 3-5 sessions of work.